tjebo/eye/cran-comments.md

       - `va()` added argument "mixed" for more flexibility in cases of mixed notation.
       - `va_dissect()` now also returns vector of class `va`

-### Re-checked on all test environments detailed below.

 ## Resubmission #1
 This is a resubmission.
 In this version I have: